jonathanlermitage/ij-extra-tools-pack-docs/manual/topics/extra-ide-tweaks/Extra-IDE-Tweaks-Getting-Started.md

 - [Open a folder as a Project](Extra-IDE-Tweaks-Misc-Features.md) via the "Open In" menu.

 - [Register any program and add it to the "Open In"](Extra-IDE-Tweaks-Add-Programs-To-Open-In.md) list when doing a right-click on a file, a folder, or a project.
-Your program will be added next to the "Open In" <i>Terminal</i> action.
+Your program will be added next to the "Open In > Terminal" action.
 That means you can open files and folders with your favorite program (like ForkLift, Total Commander, Vim...).
-You can register up to 2 "Open In" actions.
-Go to Extra IDE Tweaks settings for details.
-You can also open files with Associated Application.
-This additional action is enabled for IDEs prior to 2024 only, as it is already implemented by 2024+ IDEs.
+You can register up to two "Open In" actions.

 - [Change most tool windows label](Extra-IDE-Tweaks-Tool-Windows-Label-Override.md).
-Per example, rename the "Pull Requests" tool window to "PR".
+Per example, rename the "Bookmarks" tool window to "Fav".

 - [Confirm the opening of sensitive files](Extra-IDE-Tweaks-Confirm-Opening-of-Sensitive-Files.md).
 May be useful when streaming and/or accidentally opening a sensitive file in situations where you can leak critical information.

 - [Define default Excluded Folders](Extra-IDE-Tweaks-Always-Excluded-Folders-From-Indexing.md) (not per-project).
 There is now a global list of excluded folders.
-Go to Extra IDE Tweaks settings for details.

 - [Open projects located in trusted locations](Extra-IDE-Tweaks-Trusted-Locations.md) directly via File > Trusted Locations, just after Recent Projects.